-Council approval of funding for this activity would not involve or lead directly to ground-disturbing activities that may have significant effects on the environment individually or cumulatively, nor does it commit the Council to a particular course of action affecting the environment.
-In the environmental compliance review, the Council would considered potential extraordinary circumstances, including potential negative effects to threatened and endangered species, essential fish habitat, Tribal interests, and/or historic properties, where applicable, and could determine that no such circumstances apply.
-Accordingly, the Council could also determine that this activity is covered by the Council's National Environmental Policy Act (NEPA) Categorical Exclusion (CE) for planning, research or design activities (Section 4(d)(3) of the Council's NEPA Procedures).
+Council approval of funding for this activity will not involve or lead directly to ground-disturbing activities that may have significant effects on the environment individually or cumulatively, nor does it commit the Council to a particular course of action affecting the environment.
+In the environmental compliance review, the Council considered potential extraordinary circumstances, including potential negative effects to threatened and endangered species, essential fish habitat, Tribal interests, and/or historic properties, where applicable, and determined that no such circumstances apply.
+Accordingly, the Council has determined that this activity is covered by the Council's National Environmental Policy Act (NEPA) Categorical Exclusion (CE) for planning, research or design activities (Section 4(d)(3) of the Council's NEPA Procedures).